mjambon/thoughts/src/definitions/definitions.md

 designed to be unambiguous.

 *** imagination
-title: Imagination
+title: imagination

 A form of [intuition], generally involving [concepts] for which [symbols] already exist.

 *** implicit-model
-title: Implicit Model
+title: implicit model
 synonyms: implicitly

 A [model] implemented by a [mind].
 A mind makes [decisions]